shua/shua.github.io/2025/0528-specifically-not-MASH.md

 About an hour of reading and re-reading some very clean and well-documented code which implements the authentication protocol and has links to specific sections of the spec, my head is spinning.

 What is real?
 Is this some issue with the hardware?
 Are we running different versions of the code than what I'm looking at?
-Have computers loosed their bonds of strict execution and decided to use their newfound freedom of will mostly continue to serve media metadata, only to play tricks on this poor Junior Software Engineer
+Have computers loosed their bonds of strict execution and decided to use their newfound freedom of will mostly continue to serve media metadata, only to play tricks on this poor Junior Software Engineer?

 My coworker suggested I just strip the `*` from search queries and move on.
 After all, searching for `MASH` returns the same results as `M*A*S*H` so the search service is probably doing something like that anyway.
 I guess it's fine but in a way that makes my soul hurt a bit.
 There's nothing high-priority on the ticket queue right now, and I'm invested, I will solve this the non-soul-hurty way.